shabtronic/FFT-Reverb/README.md

 Turns out - no need for springs on the phase - just adding random noise to the phase acts as diffusion.
 Sounds pretty good all round - super smooth and clean.

 With small FFT sizes, it turns into a modulation mess tho!
+I'm guess the large fft bin bandwidth causes this.

 Implemented with 2 overlapping FFTs, sin window e.t.c.